 1 Hour And 30 Minutes From Dallas

-Pro Tip: Be sure and visit Big Rocks Park in Glen Rose for a beautiful little park located on the banks of the river.
+Pro Tip: Be sure and visit Big Rocks Park in Glen Rose, a beautiful little park located on the banks of the river.

 7. Salado, Texas